 Steve left stand-up comedy in the ’80s after 18 years.
 He has had a successful film career, published several books, written plays and even won a Grammy Award for his outstanding banjo performances the legendary Earl Scruggs.
 I could go on, but for those of you who are not familiar with Steve, you get the idea.
 He’s a talented guy.

-I recently finished reading Steve’s memoir, Born Standing Up.
-A terrific read (even if I am biased).
+I recently finished reading Steve Martin’s memoir, Born Standing Up.
+A terrific read.
 Jerry Seinfeld, another comedian whom I think is great, called it “one of the best books about comedy and being a comedian ever written”.

-Lesson 1: If you want to get good at speaking, you must be prepared to work at it.
+Lesson 1: If you want to get good at speaking, you must work at it.
 Being a good speaker is rarely an overnight thing.
 It takes time.

 Lesson 2: The audience comes first.
 You must remain focused.
 I can relate to the quote below.
 When I gave this speech at the Toastmasters European Championships in 2009, the audience was laughing so much that I really had to focus on what was coming up (in the speech) and also on staying with time.
 My analysis of the speech, along with my thought process while I was delivering it, can be found here.